LinguistDeveloper/clarive/docs/en/concepts/status.markdown

 ### Status Types

-There are 3 status types:
+There are 5 status types:

--  **New*
-- Indicates that a [topic](concepts/topic) has just been created and has not been "picked up" by the team
+- **New**: Indicates that a [topic](concepts/topic) has just been created and has not been "picked up" by the team

--  **Cancelled*
-- Indicates an aborted status
+- **Cancelled**: Indicates an aborted status

--  **Closed*
-- Indicates that the status is probably the last one in the flow.
+- **Closed**: Indicates that the status is probably the last one in the flow.
 By setting a status to Closed, we are preventing the topics in this state to be shown in most view, like the topic lists / grids and Kanbans.

--  **Deployable*
-- Means that, as part of a transition into this status (promote), Changeset topics need to be deployed to one of the associated environments.
+- **Deployable**: Means that, as part of a transition into this status (promote), Changeset topics need to be deployed to one of the associated environments.
 As part of the transition out (demote), Changeset topics need to be backed-out from the environment.

--  **Generic*
-- Any other statuses fall into this category.
+- **Generic**: Any other statuses fall into this category.

 ### Promote